 Specifically when using wild yeasts instead traditional ones cultivated commercially for sale purposes only generally speaking though regardless what kind gets used keeping things consistent matters most here overall!

-There are many other factors besides temperature that can affect taste.
+There are many other factors besides temperature that can affect taste and we will dive into these in the next section!
+But briefly:

 Most of these tastes already lie in the apples used such as acidity levels from adding tart fruits like cranberries or lemons along with sweetness levels derived from adding honey syrup.

-Tannins can be extracted through steeping tea bags inside liquid prior to bottling, and aging timescales allow flavors to develop further over extended periods compared to shorter ones usually preferred initially when just getting started out.
+Tannin are found in the apples but can also be extracted through steeping tea bags or oak wood chips inside the fermenting cider prior to bottling, and aging timescales allow flavors to develop further over extended periods compared to shorter ones usually preferred initially when just getting started out.

 Experimentation is encouraged here, as trial and error often lead to great discoveries which eventually lead to even better tasting end products enjoyed by everyone involved wholeheartedly.